• Skip to main content

 mujadara mujaddara syrian lebanese bulgur rice lentils fried onion cucumber mint yogurt vegan vegetarian zenanzaatar recipe food blog mediterranean

-Watch me show you how to make this delicious one-pot Mujadara in the recipe video below!
+Watch me show you how to make this delicious one-pot Mujadara in this video!

 mujadara mujaddara syrian lebanese bulgur rice lentils fried onion cucumber mint yogurt vegan vegetarian zenanzaatar recipe food blog mediterranean